jfcandidofilho/gfvote/README.md

 __That's it!__ Everything is set to run!
 Just open the Google Form with the polling (or refresh it) and the code will run after everything was set in place.

+__PS__: You should select the options you desire and let the script run once _BEFORE_ changing the `STATE` variable to `"PROD"` (i.e. letting it be set to the default value `"DEV"`) by refreshing the page if it is already loaded.
+Vvisit it if not loaded already.
+Check the console output and verify if the output is as desired.
+After that, cha

 __PS__: In case you want to know the __number of votes__ already given, open developer console, and let checked only the option for logs.
 There is a link later in this tutorial to help with this.

+## Directory structure

+The directory structure divides the code into usage.
+So:

+- If you are going to use it _manually_, use the code inside `manual`directory.
+- If you are going to use it with an _automator_, use the code from `auto` directory.
+    * If you are using __Greasemonkey__, use the `greasemonkey` directory;
+    * If you are using __Tampermonkey__, use the `tampermonkey` directory;

 ## How to edit